tomatolog/manticore/docs/searching/search_results_ranking.rst

 You should specify the ``SPH_RANK_`` prefix and use capital letters only when using the
 `SetRankingMode() <../../full-text_search_query_settings/setrankingmode.md>`__
-call from the ManticoreAPI.
+call from the SphinxAPI.
 The API ports expose these as global constants.
 Using SphinxQL syntax, the prefix should be omitted and the ranker name is case insensitive.
 Example:

 ::

-    // ManticoreAPI
+    // SphinxAPI
     $client->SetRankingMode ( SPH_RANK_SPH04 );

     // SphinxQL